sungjoocho7/Modern-workflows-in-data-science-FinalProject/README.md

 ## Organization of the repo

+A markdown file to generate an HTML report can be found in report.Rmd, and the R script to run the Shiny app can be found in shiny_app.R.

 This repository is organized as follows:

 -   **/data** - Contains both the [raw data](https://github.com/sungjoocho7/Modern-workflows-in-data-science-FinalProject/blob/fea80922d6e1cbe2dd144fbbf41fe145b83548a4/data/ZA7500_v5-0-0.sav) and [edited data](https://github.com/sungjoocho7/Modern-workflows-in-data-science-FinalProject/blob/fea80922d6e1cbe2dd144fbbf41fe145b83548a4/data/evs.rds) set used in the analysis as well as [codebook](https://github.com/sungjoocho7/Modern-workflows-in-data-science-FinalProject/blob/fea80922d6e1cbe2dd144fbbf41fe145b83548a4/data/ZA7500_cdb.pdf) of the EVS data set.
--   **/script** - Contains a [R script](https://github.com/sungjoocho7/Modern-workflows-in-data-science-FinalProject/blob/fea80922d6e1cbe2dd144fbbf41fe145b83548a4/script/cleaning_evs.R) for data cleaning and another [R script]() to run the shiny app.
+-   **/script** - Contains a [R script](https://github.com/sungjoocho7/Modern-workflows-in-data-science-FinalProject/blob/fea80922d6e1cbe2dd144fbbf41fe145b83548a4/script/cleaning_evs.R) for data cleaning.
--   **/report** - Contains a markdown file to generate an HTML report as well as a sample HTML report with the overall sample data.
+-   **/report** - Contains a sample HTML report with the overall sample data.
 -   **/documentation** - Contains the instructional document.
 -   **/figs** - Contains screenshots of the application pages.